Coverage Trade Study in Mountainous Terrain

 2. Select CoverageDefinition in the Menu bar.

-3. Select Compute Accesses in the menu.
+3. Select Compute Accesses in the shortcut menu.

 Creating Coverage Figure of Merit